marteinn/Skeppa/README.md

 |deploy|Pulls down docker image on remote and runs `docker-compose up`|`skeppa <environment> deploy`|

+## Skeppa?

+The name is a wordplay with the swedish word for ship = skeppa.

 ## TODO:
 - [x] Handle aws dependency for ecr extension
 - [ ] Add image cleanup for ecr extension
 - [x] Find out the best way to create a 'pluggable' extension system
 - [ ] Publish on pip

-## Skeppa?

-The name is a wordplay with the swedish word for ship = skeppa.
+- [ ] Add the option to specify your own config
+- [ ] Add autoload for the config file skepparc.txt
+- [ ] Rename fabfile to main
+- [ ] Add annotated skeppa.yaml

 ## Credits/refefences